mcastling/mcastling.github.io/NUItutorials/flex-container.md

 <a name="top"></a>
 # Flex Container Tutorial

-This tutorial describes how to create and use the 'flex container' - the `FlexContainer` class.
+This tutorial describes how to create and use the 'flex container'.

 The flex container contains items such as buttons, text labels and images.